-Contractor shall provide for the management and observation of inmates housed in the infirmary 24/7 by appropriately licensed RN staff.
-An initial nursing assessment for all infirmary admissions shall be completed by an RN.
+Contractor shall provide for the management and observation of inmates housed in the infirmary 24/7 by appropriately authorized licensed nurse.
+An initial nursing assessment for all infirmary admissions shall be completed by an authorized licensed nurse.
 Nursing staff shall conduct rounds daily, with a nursing note at least once per shift or more often as indicated by the inmate's condition.